 It’s been ten months since the pandemic’s initial lockdown last March.
-I can count on my fingers the number of times I have been out of my apartment--mostly for essential tasks or for lunch with family and friends.
+I can count on one hand the number of times I have been out of my apartment--mostly for essential tasks or for outdoor social commitments with a few friends or family.
 Yet, even though I live alone, I feel perfectly comfortable.
-In fact, I feel more productive these past months—writing my blogposts, reading all those books I never had time for, or watching TV films.
+In fact, I feel more productive these past months—writing my blogposts, reading all those books I never had time for, organising this and that.
 Sometimes, I play with ideas that come to my head.

 I think of what I have saved from wasted time in traffic, or on errands which are no longer necessary now that online shopping, online banking, and Zoomed meetings have become more popular.
 And all those long, noisy parties, ugh!